hitome0123/marginfi-V2-metrics-sql/README.md

 4️⃣ **Primary price source preference:** Prefer `ez_prices_hourly`, fallback to `fact_prices_ohlc_hourly.close` if unavailable.
 5️⃣ **Decimals fallback:** If decimals are missing, infer via symbol heuristics (e.g. `*usd` = 6), or verified via chain lookup.
 6️⃣ **Hour-based price granularity:** All prices are truncated to the hour using `DATE_TRUNC('hour', timestamp)`.
-7️⃣ **Default date range:** All queries default to 30 days, editable in SQL.
+7️⃣ **Default date range:** Most queries default to full dataset days, editable in SQL.
 8️⃣ **Null-safe logic:** All numeric and metadata fields use `COALESCE()` for robust query behavior.

 ---